lpxxn/doraemon/README.md

 ![doraemon ssh](/doraemon_ssh.gif)

 ## config
 The configuration file is in directory `~/.doraemon`,the configuration file will be created when the program is run for the first time.
+you can run `doraemon`, type `openConfigDir` open the configuration directory
 ### password
 connection to the server by username and password.
 ```